|Height:||321.19+ ft||(97.90+ m)||Elevation:||377 ft (115 m)||GPS Latitude:||41.77664|

 |Width:||21.75 ft||(6.63 m)||Grove:||Grove of Titans||Discovery Date:||May 11, 1998|

 |Age:||1,519 y||Park:||Jedediah Smith Redwoods SP||Discovered By:||Stephen C. Sillett|

 |Michael W. Taylor|

-Notes: Sacagawea is the 25th largest single-stem coast redwood, the 7th largest (6th largest single-stem) tree in Jedediah Smith Redwoods State Park, and the 5th largest (3rd largest single-stem) tree in the Grove of Titans.
+Notes: Sacagawea is the 28th largest coast redwood, the 7th largest tree in Jedediah Smith Redwoods State Park, and the 4th largest tree in the Grove of Titans.
 Humboldt State University forestry professor Stephen C. Sillett and naturalist Michael W. Taylor named the tree to honor the famous Lemhi Shoshone indian Sacagawea who served as both guide and interpreter for the Lewis and Clark Expedition from 1805 to 1806.

 Drive: Sacagawea is 290 mi (467 km) north of San Francisco near Crescent City.

 Northbound: From U.S. Highway 101, exit Humboldt Road just south of Crescent City.
 Turn right onto Humboldt Road and drive 1.5 mi (2.4 km) north to Howland Hill Road.
 Turn right onto Howland Hill Road and drive 3.8 mi (6.1 km), past Howland Hill Giant, to the parking area located at 41.77243 -124.09940.